Constantine wrote Matthew 28:19 into your Bible, Part 2

 3. The Power and Authority of Yeshua (His ability to save us by Himself)

-For these very reasons, baptism was then, and should continue now to be administered in the name of the Master Yeshua.
-His Word, not the tradition and fabrications of men, should be the standard which we teach, believe and obey.
-As the opening scripture so aptly admonishes us:
+For these very reasons, immersion was then, and should continue now to be administered in the name of the Master Yeshua.
+His Word, not the tradition and fabrications of men should be the standard that we teach, believe and obey.

-To read historical statements confirming the fact that God was recognized as a Binity until Constantine forced a “reconsideration” see the cogwriter (outside link).
-Also, when last I checked, Wikipedia’s article on Binitarianism is an equally informative article which is as persuasive as it can be while still maintaining the necessary air of neutrality required of an encyclopedia.
-Wikipedia changes daily but for now I would surmise that the entire content was submitted by the same Binitarian.
+To read historical statements confirming the fact that Yehovah was recognized as a Binity until Constantine forced a “reconsideration”, see this link .
+Also, when last I checked, Wikipedia’s article on Binitarianism was an equally informative article that is as persuasive as it can be, while still maintaining the necessary air of neutrality required of an encyclopedia.
+Wikipedia changes daily, but for now I would surmise that the entire content was submitted by the same Binitarian.

 Part 1 Chapters Articles